shwestrick/shwestrick.github.io/_drafts/digital-reverb.md

 To get a sequential algorithm for a comb filter, we can imagine feeding samples through the analog circuit shown above.
 One-by-one, we take a sample from the input, add to it the value of the feedback loop, and then pass this along to the output.
-The values in the feedback loop are just values that were output previously.
+The values in the feedback loop are easy to retrieve, because these values were output previously.

 Here is the
 [`mpl`](https://github.com/mpllang/mpl)